ChixChat/chix-chat-fe/README.md

 ### Extensions
 Feel free to add more ideas for future iterations here!
+- Users can sign up or log in with Google
 - Users can add current book, game, podcast, show ie "Currently Reading" to profile
 - Users can leave compliments on chix profiles
 - Users can change app from dark to light theme